Smart Tips for Your Military Family's Holiday Travel

 Armed Forces Vacation Club

-If it's been awhile since you’ve checked out AFVC, take another look.
-The website was revamped, it's easier to navigate, and the booking system has been simplified.
-For years, military families have vacationed on affordable properties across the country and internationally.
+Take another look if it's been a while since you’ve checked out AFVC.
+The website was revamped, it's easier to navigate, and the booking system was simplified.
+For years, military families have vacationed on affordable properties nationwide and internationally.

-If you have a destination in mind or if you want to be inspired by a property’s amenities, there are multiple ways to search.
-A quick solution is to browse the Pre-Paid All-Inclusive Resorts which include food, beverages, and other site-specific highlights.
-Destination, travel dates, and price types are the categories available.
-Within those, locations such as Aspen, Aruba, and Branson appear.
+If you have a destination in mind or want to be inspired by a property’s amenities, there are multiple ways to search.
+A quick solution is to browse All-Inclusive Resorts, which include food, beverages, and other site-specific highlights.
+Destination, travel dates, and price are the searchable categories.
+High-demand locations like Disney World are always popular, so make your reservations early.

-With just a few tweaks to your normal holiday travel research, you’ll find better deals and more attractive options to take advantage of your holiday time spent together.
-If you’re interested in learning more about making the most of your travel, be sure to follow the MilitaryByOwner blog, as we often highlight military family travel tips and destinations!
+With just a few tweaks to your usual holiday travel research, you’ll find better deals and more attractive options to take advantage of your holiday time spent together.